ujh/coverage-party/README.md

 # coverage-party

-Celebrate coverage improvements from last week
+Celebrate coverage improvements from last week across all your repositories.